KCBCC, 7011 Ogden Road., S.E., Alberta, Canada

 The Lotus Position

-The classic posture for Zen meditation is called the Lotus Position.
-This involves sitting cross-legged with the left foot on top of the right thigh and the right foot on top of the left thigh.
+involves sitting cross-legged with the left foot on top of the right thigh

 Methods of meditation

 Some classic meditation methods use the meditator's own breathing.
-They may just sit and concentrate on their breathing… not doing anything to alter the way they breath, not worrying about whether they're doing it right or wrong, not even thinking about breathing; just "following" the breathing and "becoming one" with the breathing.
+They may just sit and concentrate on their breathing not doing anything to alter the way they breath, not worrying about whether they're doing it right or wrong, not even thinking about breathing; just "following" the breathing and "becoming one" with the breathing.

-It's important not to think "I am breathing" - when a person does that they separate themselves from the breathing and start thinking of themselves as separate from what they are doing - the aim is just to be aware of breathing.
+as separate from what they are doing - the aim is just to be aware of breathing.

 Self-discipline

-Meditation teaches self-discipline because it's boring, and because the body gets uncomfortable.
-The meditator learns to keep going regardless of how bored they are, or how much they want to scratch their nose.
+gets uncomfortable.
+The meditator learns to keep going regardless of how bored